Krishna Leela (2015 film): Soundtrack

-Sridhar V. Sambhram scored the film's background music and composed for its soundtrack, who also wrote the lyrics for the track "Pesal Man".
+Sridhar V. Sambhram scored the film's background music, composed the soundtrack and also wrote the lyrics for the track "Pesal Man".
 Shashank, Sri Harsha, Shiva Thejasvi and Sai Sarvesh penned lyrics for other tracks.
 The soundtrack album consisting of six tracks in total featured actors Upendra and Puneeth Rajkumar singing a track each.
 The track "Muttlilla Murililla" drew flack due to its controversial lyrics.

+Reception

+A critic from Bangalore Mirror wrote that "Krishna-Leela shows what team effort can do.
+And this team is exceptional and Shashank has led them well.
+One of those rare films where almost everything falls in place and the audience can’t have enough".
+A critic from The Times of India wrote that "This romance-drama is full of surprises.
+Armed with a crisp script and narrative, the director manages to keep the suspense alive right till the end".